Pre-furbished Inventory

 This TV is a mid-1950s model from RCA Victor.
 What makes this model particularly special are those hinged side doors that swing open to reveal decorative speaker grilles—a feature found only on RCA Victor's higher-end console models.

 It has upcycling potential for a single or a double decker cat bed.
+Medium rehab needed, could be light stain with new veneer or design on top.
+Could also take dark stain or be painted.
 The measurements are 23.5 in W, 20.5 in D and 39 in H. Reference "#005" when you fill out the custom order form.

 #007 AVAILABLE FOR CUSTOM ORDER